Zila-Valley/Product-BRDs/enterprise-readiness/ENTERPRISE_READINESS_AUDIT.md

 The implementation is only partially complete:

 - `Client` is still partly modeled as a school, not a Trust or education group.
-- `Institute` is treated as institution in some places, while "institute" is also used for college academic branch in DTOs and UI.
+- `Institute` is now the preferred product term for a physical institution/campus, while `AcademicBranchId` must be used for college specializations such as CSE, Mechanical, and Civil.
 - School class/section assumptions still exist in exams, fees, timetable, syllabus, docs, routes, and frontend labels.
 - Subscription business logic exists, but RBAC and billing-route protection are not enterprise-safe.
 - Global masters and syllabus templates are seeded with demo-scale data, not production-grade Indian coverage.
 - Frontend pages exist for several concepts but many are partial, school-labeled, mock-backed, or not aligned with backend APIs.
 - The Flutter mobile app exists as an active channel for parent, student, and teacher workflows, but it is not yet enterprise-hardened for secure storage, subscription lockout, tenant/institution context, or college/coaching terminology.

-The highest risks are:
+The highest remaining risks are:

 - Critical security exposure through hardcoded secrets and credentials in environment files.
-- High tenant and institute isolation risk from nullable institute filters and client/institute headers controlled by frontend storage.
+- Medium tenant and institute isolation risk from nullable institute filters.
+Direct `X-Institute-Id` header tampering is now mitigated by backend middleware, but per-entity nullable-scope policy still needs refinement.
-- High subscription-administration risk because sensitive subscription actions are only `[Authorize]`, not permission-gated.
+- Subscription-administration risk was reduced by adding explicit subscription permission gates to billing endpoints.
-- High schema discipline risk because startup seed code performs dynamic schema mutation despite the stated manual-SQL-only process.
+- Schema discipline risk was reduced by removing startup DDL and disabling EF migration execution from seeding/reset paths.
 - High academic-model risk because school, college, and coaching structures are mixed using overloaded IDs and MVP mappings.
-- High mobile security and isolation risk because the app stores access tokens in `SharedPreferences`, logs request/response bodies, and uses broad local Isar caches that are not clearly scoped by user, Trust, institution, or selected student.
+- Mobile security risk was reduced by secure-storage-only token reads, sensitive log suppression, and cache-scope clearing; analyzer verification is still blocked until Flutter/Dart is available.

-Verdict: freeze new feature work until Phase 0 and Phase 1 stabilization are complete.
-Continue from the current codebase only after fixing the highest-risk architecture gaps.
+Verdict: Phase 1 backend institute-isolation stabilization is complete, but the product is still not enterprise-ready.
+Freeze production/pilot sales until Phase 0 security/schema/subscription stop-risk items are closed and Phase 2 academic model work is underway.

 ## Demo-Only Implementation Signals